nbalakr2/Data-Mining-Project-1/README.md

 I have already compiled 3 datasets (DEMO, AUQ, AUX) in R by joining them on the shared participant identifier SEQN.
 By doing this I brought together demographics, questionnaire responses, and audiometric exam results into one unified dataset for analysis.

-## Data Understanding and Visualization (Planned)
+## Data Understanding and Visualization (Incomplete)
-I plan to use descriptive stats and visualizations, such as:

 - **Age vs. average hearing threshold** → line chart
 - **Gender differences** → boxplot comparing male vs. female thresholds
 - **Noise exposure** → bar chart or histogram for distribution of exposure vs. hearing outcomes

-📊 *Placeholder for Figure 1: Line graph of Age vs. Average Hearing Threshold*
+*Placeholder for Figure 1: Line graph of Age vs. Average Hearing Threshold*
-📊 *Placeholder for Figure 2: Boxplot of Gender Differences in Hearing Thresholds*
-📊 *Placeholder for Figure 3: Bar chart of Noise Exposure and Hearing Outcomes*
+*Placeholder for Figure 3: Bar chart of Noise Exposure and Hearing Outcomes* *Placeholder for Figure 2: Boxplot of Gender Differences in Hearing Thresholds*

 #Storytelling

-Through this analysis, I want to tell a story about hearing health in the U.S. The visualizations should make clear how age, lifestyle, and environment intersect to shape hearing outcomes.
-By connecting this data to both personal experience (as a musician) and public health relevance, I hope to build a narrative that is relatable and meaningful.
+Through this analysis, i'd like to tell a story about hearing health in the U.S. The visualizations should make clear how age, lifestyle, and environment intersect to shape hearing outcomes.
+By connecting this data to both personal experience, as well as public health relevance, I hope to build a narrative that is relatable and meaningful while maintaining real-world impact.

 The initial questions — around age, gender, and noise exposure — will likely be answered in part.
 But I also expect new questions to emerge, such as whether socioeconomic factors play an indirect role, or whether particular frequencies are disproportionately affected.